Raidriar796/Resonite-On-Steam-Deck/README.md

 Not available in Resolute:

-- [DisableFXAA](<https://github.com/FalsePattern/DisableFXAA>) - Disables FXAA anti aliasing.

-    - *Worsens upscale quality and causes jagged edges to be more jarring, but text readability is vastly improved*

 - [Outflow](<https://github.com/bluecyro/outflow>) - Reduces join lag by preventing streaming threads from being clogged by user joins, only applies to sessions you're hosting

     - *Highly recommended if you host sessions often, I commend you if you host sessions often on Deck*

-## ReShade & vkbasalt

-It is possible to install ReShade on a Steam Deck, not only that but it does work with Resonite.

-Now why would you want to do this?
-Currently the only options we have for antialiasing are FXAA and CTAA (with the launch argument `-ctaa`).
-Both aren't exactly great and some users, *myself included,* disable FXAA with a mod.
-Despite the increased jagged edges, it helps readability and clarity.

-This can be extended by supplying SMAA and Contrast Adaptive Sharpening (CAS) through ReShade for even better visuals.
-Of course, with ReShade installed you can use a plethora of other shaders, but the goal here is to at least get SMAA and CAS working.
-(I do not recommend this if you're not disabling FXAA, the visuals just get muddier)

-***Discliamer: This is assuming you're using Proton, this part of the guide will be updated when the native build is in a more functional state***

-Installation:

-1. Go to [reshade-steam-proton](<https://github.com/kevinlekiller/ReShade-steam-proton>) and follow the instructions to download and run the script

-2. Follow instructions and answer the prompts with 2 specific differences:
-- When prompted if you want the script to detect the right dll files, say no with `n`
-- When prompted to enter the dll override, enter `dxgi`

-3. Launch Resonite in either Desktop or Game Mode

-4. Press the Home key to open the ReShade window and enable SMAA.fx and CAS.fx

-The Steam virtual keyboard does not have the Home key, if you do not have an external keyboard, you can edit the ReShade.ini file in the Resonite folder and change the keybind referencing [this list](<https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.keys?view=windowsdesktop-6.0>)

-Now you can have SMAA and/or CAS in Resonite alongside whatever other shaders you may want to use, keep in mind heavy shaders come with heavy performance drops.

-Alternative method:

-If you'd like SMAA/CAS in a more broad sense, you can install [vkbasalt](<https://github.com/simons-public/steam-deck-vkbasalt-install>) to easily get SMAA/CAS system wide for anything running with vulkan (which applies to Resonite when using Proton).
-Downsides include no UI, disabling has to be done on a per game basis, and it supports reshade shaders and not every shader will work with vkbasalt.

 ## VR